 The app store design has changed a lot, and it is crucial that your app fits the new store.
 Harmony is comfortable for the eye, it is an extra motivation for the user to go to your app page.

-Requirements for Screenshots in Apple App Store (App Store Connect (iTunes Connect))
+Requirements for Screenshots in the Apple App Store

 On Apple App Store one screenshot per localization is required and up to ten more screenshots are optional to add.

-App screenshots have to be flattened JPEG or PNG RGB image files with 72 dpi resolution, and without transparency.
-Additionally, screenshots on Apple App Store have to respectively fit the specific screen resolutions summarized below.
+App screenshots have to be flattened JPEG or PNG RGB image files with 72 dpi resolution and without transparency.
+Additionally, on the Apple App Store they have to respectively fit the specific screen resolutions summarized below.

 - iPhone 3 (3.5 Inch): 920 x 640 px